 The solution to the exercise can be uploaded (optional) and can serve two purposes: The solution can be used to generate the output of the test data automatically (see expected output) and/or the solution can be used as a suggested solution shown to the users.
 For the solution the following properties are thus available:

 Tests are organized in one or more test groups per exercise.
 A test group shares the same configuration (see configuration).

 Test groups are graded in the order.
 For each test group the following properties can be set:

 The name of the test group, visible to the user (e.g. Tests, Sample tests, etc).

 Select what should be visible to the users after submitting a solution:

-For training exercises we suggest having only one test group with full feedback (visibility set to All), and execution mode to until failure (see configuration).
+For training exercises we suggest having only one test group with full feedback (Feedback set to Full), and OnTestFailure set to Break (see configuration).
 With these settings the users can focus on correcting one test at a time.
 We also encourage you to upload a suggested solution and let it be visible after the exercise is solved, because we believe that the best way to learn is by trying yourself first, and then afterwards see the correct solution for comparison.